Criminal Defense in Somers

 Is Absolute Sobriety OWI a thing for UW-Parkside students?

 Yes.
-Drivers under 21 with any detectable BAC (.02 or higher) can be charged with an OWI under Wisconsin's Absolute Sobriety law (Wis.
-Stat. § 346.63).
-This is much lower than the .08 general limit and catches students who have had one drink before driving.
+Wisconsin's Absolute Sobriety law, § 346.63(2m), applies to drivers under 21 with an alcohol concentration of more than 0.0 but not more than 0.08.
+That is lower than the .08 general limit and can catch students who had a small amount to drink before driving.
 First-offense Absolute Sobriety is a civil forfeiture with a mandatory 3-month license suspension.

 Charged in Somers?
 We defend across Kenosha County.